vikasdotvivek/RPi-Mega-Dashboard/README.md

 interpreted back.
 RPi could've been used to upload data to some form of server, but that required a reliable internet connection to be present via mobile hotspot, which wasn't feasible.
 Hence, this idea was dropped and only driver's display was used as vehicle diagnostics tool.

-QtGUI wasn't completed in time for competition, a pre-made open source library was used.
+**Important:** QtGUI wasn't completed in time for competition, a pre-made open source library was used from ardiotech.com

 **Possible optimizations:**
 1. Update speed of data was slow; two data points per second is too slow for an offroad racing vehcile.